stormchaserroleplaying/heroesinthestorm/Characters/Playbooks/Warrior/index.md

 * If you engage a small gang on equal footing, you don’t suffer reduced effect due to scale against a small gang (up to six people)

 ### Strength of Spirit
-Strength of Spirit: You may imbue your hands, melee weapons, or tools with magic.
+You may imbue your hands, melee weapons, or tools with magic.
 You gain potency in combat vs. the supernatural.

 ### Mule
 Your load limits are higher.
 Light: 5.
 Normal: 7.
 Heavy: 8.